 Two of the original Apache members: Ken Coar and Brian Behlendorf next to the original Apache feather.

 Also, if you’re working on an open source project, I strongly encourage you to take a look at the Apache Incubator project.
-Should your project qualify and get accepted into the program, the Apache Software Foundation will provide you with a lot of valuable resources to help you take your project to the next level.
+If your project qualifies, the Apache Software Foundation will provide you with a lot of valuable resources.
+They will help you take your project to the next level.

 My session on Cgroups and Cgroupspy